-is a Professor of Computer Science at Halmstad University and holds a joint appointment as a part-time full professor at Rice University.
-He is interested in the design, semantics, and implementation of programming and hardware description languages.
+is a Professor of Computer Science at Halmstad University and holds a part-time appointment as a research professor at University of Houston.
+He is interested in the design, semantics, and implementation of programming and modeling languages.
 His current research focus is on modeling, rigorous simulation, and verification of cyber-physical systems, and leading the development of the Acumen modeling language.

 Taha has been the principal investigator on a number of research awards and contracts from the National Science Foundation (NSF), Semi-conductor Research Consortium (SRC), and Texas Advanced Technology Program (ATP).
 He received an NSF CAREER award to develop Java Mint.
 He founded the ACM Conference on Generative Programming and Component Engineering (GPCE), the IFIP Working Group on Program Generation (WG 2.11), and the Middle Earth Programming Languages Seminar (MEPLS).
 Taha chaired the 2009 IFIP Working Conference on Domain Specific Languages.
 He is the founding director of the Halmstad Colloquium.